chrisgrieser/nvim-tinygit/README.md

 	* Note that [`git` uses heuristics to determine the enclosing function of a change](https://news.ycombinator.com/item?id=38153309), so this is not 100% perfect and has varying reliability across languages.
-	- Another caveat is that for function history, git unfortunately does not support searching across file renamings.
+	- Caveat: for function history, git does not support to follow renamings of the file or function name.
 - **Visual line mode**: line range history (`git log -L`).
 	- Uses the selected lines as the line range.
+	- Caveat: for line history, git does not support to follow file renamings.

 **Keymaps in the diff popup**
 - `<Tab>`: show older commit